This post may contain affiliate links.

 WHAT IS THE BEST TYPE OF YEAST TO USE?

-We like to use active dry yeast for this recipe and recommend using it as we have not tested it with any other yeast.
+We recommend using active dry yeast for this recipe, as we have not tested it with any other yeast.

-It makes sure that the yeast is alive and ensures us that the dough will rise instead of guessing because the yeast needs to proof which shows that it is active.
+It ensures that the yeast is alive and that the dough will rise instead of guessing because the yeast needs to proof, which shows that it is active.

 HOW TO STORE:

-These can be stored covered in the pan at room temperature for up to 3 days or in the refrigerator for up to 1 week, you can reheat in the microwave to rewarm them.
+I think these are just as good the next day.
+They can be stored covered in the pan or airtight container at room temperature for up to 3 days or in the refrigerator for up to 1 week, you can reheat in the microwave to rewarm them.

 These will keep frozen for up to 3 months, remove to the refrigerator overnight to defrost then again, rewarm in the microwave.